-The medium-sized businesses are acutely aware of spending, costs and money.
+Medium-sized businesses are acutely aware of spending, costs and money.
 They need to know when anything changes promptly so that they can plan for it.
-Big corporates tend to be more lax, as small differences only compound over time.
+Big corporates tend to be laxer, as small differences only compound over time.

 You are the same.
 You need to run your finances like a business.

 Make Thy Gold Multiply